 Over 60 and Afib Free…

 Many people interested in staving off the effects of aging will mainly be so for vanity reasons.
-They don’t actually want to be immortal but rather they’re just interested in looking younger for longer and perhaps having a few less aches and pains.
+They don’t actually want to be immortal but rather they’re just interested in looking younger for longer and perhaps having a few fewer aches and pains.

 But there are those with greater ambitions.
 There are those who want to slow their aging so that they can live forever and then enjoy all of the existential changes that would come from that.